 I could write a page about who I am – but I’m not important.
 It would truly be a waste of paper.
 I’m just an ordinary person who has an extraordinary God.
+I write under the pseudonym of Noriss Fehim for that reason.
 Welcome to your website in the name of his Son, Our lord Jesus Christ.
-Your friend S.F.
+Your friend N.F.

 OUR MINISTRY OBJECTIVES.

 To provide a safe haven for all who need it.